paranaac/Even-Prime-Sums/README.md

 # Even-Prime-Sums

+Date: 4/15/2016

-A even prime sums challenge using LISP
+An even prime sums challenge using LISP